inuwamobarak/pavement-degradation-Resnet50/README.md

 ![download](https://user-images.githubusercontent.com/65142149/213781019-b07e0ac4-1846-490c-9804-e653e32387c7.png)

 ## Approach
-Web Scrapped over 10,000 images of pavement images.
+Created my dataset by Web Scrapping over 10,000 images of pavement images for the project.

-Using PyTorch and TensorFlow, build a model for classifying 3 prevalent asphalt degredations including Fatigue Cracking, Linear Cracking and Potholes.
+Using PyTorch and TensorFlow, I built a model for classifying 3 prevalent asphalt degredations including Fatigue Cracking, Linear Cracking and Potholes.
 This provides engineers a tool to quickly know how to efficiently foster the approate solution.

 The deployed model is built using PyTorch(https://pytorch.org/), an open source machine learning framework for building state of the art models to production deployment.